spinscale/grok.cr/README.md

 Supported types are `integer`, `long`, `double`, `float` and `boolean` to support the existing types of other implementations.

+If you want to know what other patterns are available, check out the [patterns.cr](src/patterns.cr) file or the [grok-patterns directory](src/grok-patterns/), which lists all the patterns and its accompanying regexes.

 ## Bugs and issues

 If you find a bug, please ensure to provide a reproducible example.